The GRA at a glance

 The Joint Research Initiative enables research calls to address the impact of high to medium-intensity grassland livestock systems on the climate and the environment.
 It builds on established research links between Ireland and New Zealand and strengthens existing cooperation and collaboration between funders and researchers on a bi-lateral basis.

-Topics for this call are:
+Topics for this call

-- Refinement of agricultural GHG emissions inventories through the development of emissions factors for Methane, Nitrous Oxide and Carbon Dioxide
+- Refinement of agricultural GHG emissions inventories through the development of emissions factors for Methane, Nitrous Oxide and Carbon Dioxide.

 European Commission's FACCE-JPI Joint Research Call on Novel Technologies, Solutions and Systems to Reduce Agricultural Greenhouse Gases in Animal Production Systems